leonstel/leonstel.github.io/recursive_tree_part2.md

 <img src="./assets/tree_travers.jpeg" width="400" />

-In theory you could get 3 deep from the current leaf by on every
+In theory you could get 3 deep from the current leaf and 2 up like by on every  (hard coded example)
 ```
 // hardcoded example for illustrating the principle
 currentLeaf.parentRef.parentRef